wangzhecheng/GridMapping/README.md

 ## Download data and model checkpoints

-Run the following command lines to download the ZIP files right under the code repo directory:
+Run the following command lines to download the ZIP files right under the code repo directory.
+Alternatively, they can be downloaded from the Figshare repository https://doi.org/10.6084/m9.figshare.22723171.

 ```
 $ curl -O https://opendatasharing.s3.us-west-2.amazonaws.com/GridMapping/checkpoint.zip